cesmii/AppFramework/README.md

 ## Updates

 This framework is evolving, you will want to periodically `git pull` for new changes.

-There's no guarantee that changes won't break extension in the future.
+CESMII provides no guarantee that changes won't break extensions in the future.
+A [#changelog](change-log) will be published in this README.

 ## Customization